Fiserv/Commerce-Hub/docs/Resources/Guides/Enterprise-Portal/Enterprise-Portal.md

 # OPTION 1

-Should look like future Getting Started articles (with a header and cards (dev studio team is currently implementing)

-CARD 1 - VT with small description and links to VT article (this allows us more flexibility)

 Follow the below steps to get an access to the ClientLine Enterprise Portal.

 ### 1. Sign up for ClientLine Enterprise Portal.

-Request and create a account in the ClientLine Enterprise Portal.
+Request and create a account in the ClientLine Enterprise Portal and features based on the account type.

 <!-- theme: info -->
 > After registration, the merchant will have instant access to the ClientLine Enterprise Portal.

-### 2. Generate an API key
+### 2. Create a Report

-Go to the Apps page and create a Sandbox app to obtain your API-Key and API-Secret.
+Go to the Marketplace page and create a report.

 <!-- theme: info -->
 > These are required in the [Authentication Header](?path=docs/Resources/API-Documents/Authentication-Header.md).

-### 3. Constructing the API call
+### 3. Manage a Report

-Construct an [API request](?path=docs/Resources/API-Documents/Use-Our-APIs.md) to use the Commerce Hub APIs.
+Go to the Marketplace page and select a report to manage.

 ---